tuned-org-uk/arrowspace-rs/paper.md

 From an engineering perspective, there is increasing demand for vector database indices that can spot vector similarities beyond the current available methods (L2 distance, cosine distance, or more complex algorithms like HNSW that requires multiple graphs, or typical caching mechanism requiring hashing).
 New methods to search vector spaces can lead to more accurate and fine-tunable procedures to adapt the search to the specific needs of the domain the embeddings belong to.

 ## Foundation
 The starting score is Rayleigh as described in [@Chen:2020].
-Chen emphasises that the Rayleigh quotient provides a variational characterization of eigenvalues, it offers a way to find eigenvalues through optimization rather than solving the characteristic polynomial.
+Chen emphasises that the Rayleigh quotient provides a variational characterisation of eigenvalues, it offers a way to find eigenvalues through optimisation rather than solving the characteristic polynomial.
 This perspective is fundamental in numerical linear algebra and spectral analysis.
-The treatment is particularly valuable for understanding how spectral properties of matrices emerge naturally from optimization problems, which connects to applications in data analysis, graph theory, and machine learning.
+The treatment is particularly valuable for understanding how spectral properties of matrices emerge naturally from optimisation problems, which connects to applications in data analysis, graph theory, and machine learning.

 Basic points:
-- Definition: for a feature row $x$ and item-Laplacian $L$, the smoothness is $E = \frac{x^\top L x}{x^\top x}$, which is non‑negative, scale‑invariant in $x$, near‑zero for constants on connected graphs, and larger for high‑frequency signals; the Rayleigh quotient is the normalized Dirichlet Energy, it is the discrete Dirichlet energy normalized by signal power.
+- Definition: for a feature row $x$ and item-Laplacian $L$, the smoothness is $E = \frac{x^\top L x}{x^\top x}$, which is non‑negative, scale‑invariant in $x$, near‑zero for constants on connected graphs, and larger for high‑frequency signals; the Rayleigh quotient is the normalised Dirichlet Energy, it is the discrete Dirichlet energy normalised by signal power.
 - Physical Interpretation: Dirichlet energy measure the "potential energy" or "stiffness" of a configuration while the Rayleigh quotient normalises this by the total "mass" or "signal power". the result is a scale-invariant measure of how much energy is required per unit mass (in our case the items-nodes).
 - The numerator equals the sum of weighted edge differences $\sum_{(i,j)} w_{ij}(x_i-x_j)^2$, directly capturing roughness over the graph, a classical link between Laplacians and Dirichlet energy used throughout spectral methods.